rpetit/audio-event-detection/README.md

 ## Example

-Detection of a bird's song with a hidden Markov model.
+Detection of a bird's song with a hidden Markov model. <br/>

+From the examples directory, run birds.py to get the following output :

 ![bird](bird.png)

+This will also output a .wav file in examples/results where the loudness have been increased in segments matching the event model

 ## References
 [1] A. Bietti, online learning for audio clustering and segmentation Master thesis, 2014 <br/><br/>